Contrasting OTC Markets Group (OTCM) & Its Peers

-OTC Markets Group (OTCMKTS: OTCM) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
-We will compare OTC Markets Group to related companies based on the strength of its valuation, risk, analyst recommendations, dividends, institutional ownership, profitability and earnings.
+OTC Markets Group (OTCMKTS: OTCM) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare OTC Markets Group to related businesses based on the strength of its dividends, profitability, earnings, risk, valuation, analyst recommendations and institutional ownership.

-This is a breakdown of current ratings and target prices for OTC Markets Group and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations for OTC Markets Group and its peers, as reported by MarketBeat.

 |Sell Ratings